frnmst/python-training/algorithms/README.md

   `T.sentinel`.
 This enables us to import the code directly and to use it as part of the `Rbt` class methods.

-# Run n tests and check that the n lists returned are all equal to each other
-# knowing that they have been generated randomly, they have the same size
-# and the same unique keys.
-This means that the MAX - MIN + 1 numbers generated
-# above are instered in the data structure randomly.

 ## License

 python-training/algorithms (c) 2017 by Franco Masotti